Chow down on tasty treats while soaking up a beautiful view with our guide to the best picnic areas in London.

 Regent's Park and Primrose Hill

 Take in incredible views of the city as you munch on sandwiches at Primrose Hill, located in the northern side of Regent’s Park.
-Find a lively crowd enjoying the vistas in the summer months.
+Enjoy the sunset vistas in the summer months.

 Ramble in vast green spaces and ancient woodlands at Hampstead Heath before marching to the top of Parliament Hill for a picnic with a stunning view of the London skyline.